-If the amplifier is to be connected to a speaker equipped with a matching transformer, omit transformer (11) and connect the two wires marked X directly to the output jack.
-OUTPUT 210 THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS to make the connection.
-The shielding should be grounded by connecting it to the outer jack terminal.
+If the amplifier is to be connected to a speaker equipped with a matching transformer, omit transformer and connect the two wires marked X directly to the output jack.
+SCHEMATIC CIRCUIT DIAGRAM OF TWO-STAGE AUDIO

 The 117-v plug-in receptacle is optional.
 It is handy if you use the amplifier with a record player.
 It is connected to the two terminals on the Bakelite tie-point at which the power line cord terminates.
 The plug-in receptacle is not a necessary part of the amplifier but it usually provides a convenient place to plug-in a record player.

 It is not difficult to wire the amplifier correctly if you follow the plan drawings and the schematic diagram carefully.
 Have a pencil ready and as each connection is made, make a small check mark alongside the equivalent connection in the illustration.
 Check each connection in this manner to insure that none are overlooked.
 After completing the wiring, check it carefully the second time.
 If a single connection is omitted or in the wrong place, the amplifier will not operate.
 When the wiring has been completed the amplifier is ready to test.

 Testing.
 Connect the pickup on a record player to the input jack of the amplifier.
 The wire used for this purpose should be shielded phono pickup cable.
 Connect one end of the cable to a phono pin plug which will fit into the phono jack.
 Connect the output to a 4 to 6-inch permanent magnet speaker.
 Use shielded phono pickup cable and a phono pin plug to connect the speaker to the output jack on the amplifier.
 Push the power plug into a 117-v outlet and close the switch by turning the volume control.
 When the tubes have warmed up, put a record on the player and start it spinning.
 Put the pickup on the record.
 If all the connections have been made correctly you will

 Note that no matching transformer is shown.
 The transformer (11) is omitted when the speaker used is equipped with a transformer.
-212 THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS be rewarded with music from the speaker.
-Use the volume control and tone control to regulate the sound.

 If the music of the record does not come forth from the speaker, check the connection to the speaker.
 If there is no fault there pull out the pin plug connected to the pickup.
 Connect a telephone receiver to the terminals of the pin plug while the record is playing.
 You should be able to hear the sound of the record in the receiver.
 If you cannot hear the record there is a fault in the pickup or the connection to it.
 A magnetic pickup will not produce enough volume to operate the amplifier satisfactorily.
 A pickup of the crystal type must be used.

 If the amplifier operates but is noisy, try to eliminate the noise by adjusting the volume and tone controls.
 If this does not get rid of the noise connect a 0.01 mfd. bypass capacitor to the center terminal on the input jack and to the ground.
-The center terminal on the jack is the one that makes contact with the pin on the plug when it
+The center terminal on the jack is the one that makes contact with the pin on the plug when it is shoved in place.

-CABINET AND CHASSIS FOR AN ENCLOSED MODEL OF THE AMPLIFIER HOW TO BUILD A TWO-STAGE AUDIO AMPLIFIER is shoved in place.
 This capacitor and its connection are shown by dotted lines in two of the drawings.
 Remember that noise can also be caused by a worn record, a worn stylus or a damaged pickup.
-213